OpenHPS/FidMark/README.md

 </div>

 ## License and Contributions
-FidMark is licensed under the [MIT license](LICENSE) and maintained by the Web & Information Systems Engineering Lab at the Vrije Universiteit Brussel.
-Contributions under the MIT license are welcome.
-Please open an issue or pull request to request features or changes to the ontology.
+FidMark is licensed under the [CC BY-SA 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/) and maintained by the Web & Information Systems Engineering Lab at the Vrije Universiteit Brussel.
+Contributions under the CC BY-SA 4.0 license are welcome.
+Please open an issue or pull request to request features or changes to the ontology, examples or other related resources.